The 12th Annual Monarch Butterfly Release “Wings of Hope” In Memory of 9-11 sponsored by Gay & Ciha Funeral and Cremation Service

 In recognition of 9/11, the Iowa City funeral home joins the third graders at Lucas Elementary for a service learning program with monarch butterflies.

 ‘Wings of Hope’ offers a way for the children to provide scientific information for the University of Kansas’ research of the migratory travels of monarch butterflies.
 The monarch program is led by Kathleen Zimmers of Butterfliz of Iowa, Des Moines.

-The monarch release for Robert Lucas elementary will be held at the funeral home on Wednesday, September 11 at 12 noon.
+The monarch release for Robert Lucas elementary will be held at the funeral home on Thursday, September 11 at 12 noon.